0xM1cx/Writeups/CTF_Learn/Forensics 101.md

 ![95f6edfb66ef42d774a5a34581f19052](https://user-images.githubusercontent.com/46009834/132868920-bb04ab0f-e824-4206-b92a-45b6f3935380.jpg)

-This is just an easy challenge I'm just writing this cause I just want to learn how to write Markdown files in github.

 So basically just run this command: `$ strings <image_name> | grep flag`.

 When running the command it will return/extract the `strings` in a given file, in this case the image